 The Company supplies castings for Commercial Vehicles, Tractors, Off-Highway Vehicles and Railways.
 The Company enjoys the confidence from its valued customers for providing quality products.
-In the medium to long term, the projected growth of domestic auto industry and ambitious export plans are likely to benefit the Company.
+Therefore, as newer and more advanced castings are developed, the Company has an edge over the competition due to its diverse capabilities.

+The company has made significant investments to increase capacity and is poised to take advantage from the growth from both the domestic automotive industry and the global market.

 The Company continually reviews its business plan and draws out action plans to leverage on its opportunities and counter any threats.
-The Company's main strength is the ability to make a very large range of castings required by most of our customers.
-The main threat to which the industry is exposed to is volatility of commodity prices affecting the input costs structure.
-Volatility and seasonality have a significant impact on capacity utilisations in the industry which would result in stiff price competition during lean periods like the current slowdown.
+The main threat to which the industry is exposed to is volatility of the market which affects capacity utilization and volatility of commodity prices which impacts the input costs.
 However, the Company strives to create sustainable profitable growth by continuing to focus on technology and quality while offering wide range of products to diversified segments and customers, which will give us a competitive edge in the market.